patrickjduffy4/kestrel/README.md

 **Trader** does execution. `rule_engine/` handles buy/sell/stop logic and runs the live loop. `nn_engine/` is reserved for the Left Brain NN once the rule engine is mature.

-**Bird Brain** is the learning side. `leftbrain/` is the NN trader, learning from the rule engine and Claude. `rightbrain/` is the NN advisor, learning from the rule-based advisor and Claude.
+**Birdbrain** is the learning side. `leftbrain/` is the NN trader, learning from the rule engine and Claude. `rightbrain/` is the NN advisor, learning from the rule-based advisor and Claude.

 **Pipeline** is orchestration.
 Runs all agents in order, generates reports, manages scheduling.